Languages in New Zealand - What Languages Are Spoken?

 Other Languages in New Zealand

-Samoan, Northern Chinese and Hindi are among the most common languages in New Zealand, according to the 2018 census.
+According to the 2018 census, Samoan, Northern Chinese, and Hindi are among the most common languages in New Zealand.
 French is also hugely popular.
-Korean, German, Spanish, Dutch, etc. are also spoken by or known to a moderate amount of people.
+Korean, German, Spanish, Dutch, etc., are also spoken by or known to a moderate number of people.
 In the 2013 census, the multilingual population of New Zealand was close to nineteen percent.

-Share your thoughts about the extensive range of languages in New Zealand below in the comments.
+In the comments, share your thoughts about the extensive range of languages in New Zealand below.

 This post was published by Vishnu Kesavan